 It’s a courageous step.
 Gay science fiction can be a very hard sell indeed, which is why too little of it is published (that is, gay science fiction as distinct from the oceans of erotica being churned out by the m/m e-presses, most of which is barely recognizable as science fiction, and much more easily identified as erotica with futuristic props and set dressing!)

 This is definitely not your “normal” read.
 I think that if you are a GLBT Doctor Who or Torchwood fan you might be more inclined to find this an interesting read as I did.
 It’s been a couple of days since I’ve finished reading it and I’m still processing the story.

 This is a huge eBook and it contains all the Madeira Desouza novellas together in one bundle.
 I’d like to read more of his novels.

-I read Moon Men Deep Inside and it really was an exciting ride.
+I read Baja Clavius and it really was an exciting ride.
 I have no other way to describe it but a “ride.”
 The pace of the book was superb.
 I would be moving along and then “bam!” the unexpected would happen.